danielcompton/defn-spec/README.md

 ## Motivation

 I've been using Clojure spec for a while, but I found that I often resisted writing specs for functions.
 This was mostly because I didn't want to have to duplicate a bunch of information into the `fdef`.
 It's not a huge deal, but in my experience it was enough to deter me from writing specs while I was heavily working on an area of code.

 I created defn-spec to increase the locality of the spec definitions, and to reduce the activation energy to start adding specs to your codebase.
+I wanted to make something that was small enough to drop into any project or library I worked on.

 ## Alternatives

 * Orchestra has a [defn-spec](https://github.com/jeaye/orchestra#defn-spec) macro.
-The net.danielcompton defn-spec allows for optionally only speccing part of the function, and matches the well-known Schema defn syntax.
+Cursive doesn't yet have support for this macro though, and it requires you to provide specs for every function argument.
+Orchestra is great though, and I recommend everyone check it out, especially for instrumenting their `:ret` and `:fn` specs.
 * [Ghostwheel](https://github.com/gnl/ghostwheel) has a defn macro.
-It also introduces a new way of describing specs.
-This project tries to not introduce any extra concepts for defining specs, apart from the ability to add spec hints to arguments.
+It also introduces a new way of describing specs, along with many other useful features.
 * [Provisdom/defn-spec](https://github.com/Provisdom/defn-spec) is more focused on instrumenting functions.
 It does allow inline definitions of specs, though the syntax is much the same as in an `fdef`.

 Try them all out though, and see which one works best for you.